EMC plans create vBlocks around its new VMAXe storage array, says Brian E Gallagher, President of the company’s Enterprise Storage Division.

 Delivering unified threat management was a priority for the infrastructure upgrade that's part of the Museum of Contemporary Art's redevelopment

-Consumer and small business storage specialist Data Robotics is to change its name toreflect growing market recognition of its key product brand, Drobo.
+Consumer and small business storage specialist Data Robotics is to change its name to reflect growing market recognition of its key product brand, Drobo.
 The decision has been taken to drop its old name in favour of Drobo in response to feedback received by the company, it claimed.
-"Our customer

 Troubled networking vendor Cisco has confirmed it is to make large-scale redundancies across the business next month.
-Reports emerged last week that the firm was on the verge of handing round the pink slips as it looks to trim a billion dollars fromits cost base.
-In a filing with the SEC, Cisco last
+Reports emerged last week that the firm was on the verge of handing round the pink slips as it looks to trim a billion dollars from its cost base.

-Security specialist Check Pointhas announced its financial results for the second quarter ending 30 June and the promotion of a key member of its team, writes Linda Endersby.
-Total revenues were up 15% to $300.6 million from to $261.1 million in the same quarter last year "The first half of 201
+Security specialist Check Point has announced its financial results for the second quarter ending 30 June and the promotion of a key member of its team, writes Linda Endersby.

-Barely hours after Adobe's acquisition ofweb-based provider of electronic signature and signature automation, Echosign, the companies have been hit by a lawsuit filed by US-based rival RPost alleging infringement of 5 of its patents.
-The patents cover technologies that prove the transmission, re
+Barely hours after Adobe's acquisition of web-based provider of electronic signature and signature automation, Echo sign, the companies have been hit by a lawsuit filed by US-based rival Post alleging infringement of 5 of its patents.

 Specialisterne Scotland, an IT firm which was set up to help people suffering from Autistic Spectrum Disorder (ASD), has won its first contract.